hmoore2/hmoore2/README.md

-- 👋 Hi, I’m @hezzajm
+- 👋 Hi, I’m @hezzajm.
-- 👀 I’m interested in Machine learning for finance
+- 👀 I’m interested in financial markets.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and C++.
-- 💞️ I’m looking to collaborate on crypto.com api trading strategies
-- 📫 How to reach me: hezzajm@gmail.com

 <!---
 hezzajm/hezzajm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.